Co-founders

 Step 3: Run the Scenarios Together

-Instead of debating philosophy ("We should be aggressive" vs. "We should be conservative"), build concrete scenarios side by side.
+Instead of debating philosophy, build concrete scenarios side by side.

 Scenario Hiring Plan Monthly Burn Runway Expected Revenue Impact